 - Repair work to the external structure and oak timbers.

-- The start of a programme of works to clean, strengthen the floors and undertake an assessment for the foundations of a new extension.
+- A programme of works to strengthen the floors and foundations.

-- An extension at the rear of the property.
-This small, two-storey addition to the original building will provide additional space and support the deteriorated rear wall of the property.
+- Adding a two-storey extension at the rear to provide additional space and support the deteriorated rear wall of the property.

-The restoration of the Elizabethan House is supported by Plymouth City Council, Mayflower 400, National Lottery Heritage Fund, Coastal Revival Fund, Historic England and The Pilgrim Trust.
+The restoration of the Elizabethan House has been supported by Plymouth City Council, Mayflower 400, National Lottery Heritage Fund, Coastal Revival Fund, Historic England and The Pilgrim Trust.